thanosades/notes-backend/README.md

 # Notes backend

-## Motivation
-This was my first fullstack project.
-The purpose was to learn React Hooks and how to setup a CRUD backend with Node/Express with MongoDB.
+My first fullstack project ever.
+Live [here](https://sleepy-thicket-43745.herokuapp.com/).
+You know how when you play an RPG game, you're high level but you still reminisce the time when you were level 3, had some wooden sword for gear and you kept killing slimes and bats?

+This is why I don't want to improve this project.
+I want it to stay this way, in all it's lack of user account creation, styling or logout button to remind me of the old me.

 ## Things I learned
+* React Hooks
 * Node/Express
-* Jest for unit testing
+* Basic testing with Jest
-* MongoDB interaction with mongoose
+* MongoDB with mongoose
-* Use JSON Web Token for authentication
+* JSON Web Token for authentication
-* Salting a password before storing it to protect against rainbow table attacks
+* Password salting for protection against rainbow table attacks
-* How to deploy on Heroku
+* How to deploy a project on Heroku

+## Usage Instructions

 Node/Express RESTful API paired with the build version of the following React Project: https://github.com/thanosades/notes-frontend